muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Packed_Plain_Text.md

     T"\00"

     `The 1-character UTF-8 string 0t1 or "\(0t1)" (1 octet);`
-    `also known as the second ordered attribute name.`
+    `also known as the second positional attribute name.`
     \01

     `Same thing (2 octets).`